Jana0509/README.md/README.md

 </p>

 <p align="center">
   <i>Leveraging cloud technologies to drive business transformation and deliver scalable, secure, and cost-effective IT solutions.
-Passionate about continuous learning and Distributed Computing.</i>
+Passionate about continuous learning and Cloud Technologies</i>
 </p>

 Hi, I'm **Janarthanan Ravikumar**, a **hands-on Solution Architect** with over 8 years of experience in cloud architecture design and a passion for continuous learning and exploring new technologies.